 The Primary Goal of the NCMEA Mentoring Program is to identify and assist North Carolina music teachers in their first year of teaching.

-The mentor team will consist of the new teacher, a second or third year teacher, and a veteran teacher.
-The third year and veteran teachers will serve as facilitators and resources for the new teacher.
+The mentor team, when possible, will consist of the new teacher, a young teacher (2-4 year) and a veteran teacher.
+The young teacher and veteran teacher will serve as facilitators, mentors and resources for the new teacher.
 They will not be asked to evaluate the progress of the new teacher.
-The new teacher will move into the role of the second/third year teacher and ultimately, the role of the veteran teacher.
+The new teacher will move into the role of the young teacher and ultimately, the role of the veteran teacher.

-- 1 Program Evaluation Survey: This survey provides information regarding the procedures and practices implemented in the program.
+- One Program Evaluation Survey: This survey provides information regarding the procedures and practices implemented in the program.

 Sign Up for Mentoring